Nastel/tnt4j-stream-jmx/README.md

   multiple times.
 Argument format: `-slp:key=value`
     * `trace` - flag indicating whether the sample listener should print trace entries to print stream.
 Default value - `false`.
     * `forceObjectName` - flag indicating to forcibly add `objectName` attribute if such is not present for a MBean.
 Default value - `false`.
+    * `addStatisticMetadata` - flag indicating to add J2EE metadata entries as attributes for a MBean.
+Default value - `true`.
     * `compositeDelimiter` - delimiter used to tokenize composite/tabular type MBean properties keys.
 Default value - `\`.
     * `useObjectNameProperties` - flag indicating to copy MBean ObjectName contained properties into sample snapshot properties.
 Default value - `true`.